Ride the length of Vermont (and have a blast doing it!).

 Preparing for an Overland Experience

-Overland programs are wholesome, structured experiences with high expectations of each student’s behavior.
-You are expected to be supportive of your trip mates and your leaders, enthusiastic, positive and helpful.
+Overland trips are wholesome, structured experiences with high expectations of each student’s behavior.
+You are expected to be enthusiastic, positive, helpful and supportive of your trip mates and your leaders.
 We ask that you leave your cell phone and electronics at home (cameras are always welcome), so you can fully engage with your group and your trip.
 Arriving ready for a challenge—and prepared to contribute to an enthusiastic group—will go a long way toward creating a successful trip.
 Please contact us if you’d like to discuss preparing for your Overland trip!